seed-labs/seed-labs/lab-setup/apple-arm/Notes/Crypto.md

 ## Padding Oracle Attack Lab

+We have pushed the docker image to Docker Hub.
-The docker image has not been built yet.
-See the instructions in `seed-labs/category-crypto/Crypto_Padding_Oracle/Container_Building` regarding how to create the container.
+We followed the instructions in `seed-labs/category-crypto/Crypto_Padding_Oracle/Container_Building` regarding how to create the container.